probabl-ai/skore/sphinx/user_guide/project.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Hub** mode targets teams that want a **central** place for reports: access control, a shared namespace, and storage on **Skore Hub** instead of only on each laptop.
+**Hub** mode targets teams that want a **central** place for reports: access control, a shared namespace, and storage on **Skore Hub** instead of only on users' laptops.
 Use it when others must see the same projects or when hosting and governance matter.

 You authenticate (for example via the client login flow) and name the project with a